Dissipative binding of atoms by non-conservative forces

 The formation of molecules and supramolecular structures results from bonding by conservative forces acting among electrons and nuclei and giving rise to equilibrium configurations defined by minima of the interaction potential.
 Here we show that bonding can also occur by the non-conservative forces responsible for interaction-induced coherent population trapping.
 The bound state arises in a dissipative process and manifests itself as a stationary state at a preordained interatomic distance.
 Remarkably, such a dissipative bonding is present even when the interactions among the atoms are purely repulsive.
 The dissipative bound states can be created and studied spectroscopically in present-day experiments with ultracold atoms or molecules and can potentially serve for cooling strongly interacting quantum gases.

 In most experiments investigating coherent quantum dynamics, dissipation is an undesirable process.
-However, there have been several recent theoretical proposals for turning controlled dissipation into a useful resource, e.g., for the realization of interesting many-body quantum states \cite{Diehl2008,Verstraete2009,Weimer2010}.
+However, there have been several recent theoretical proposals for turning controlled dissipation into a useful resource, e.g., for the realization of interesting many-body quantum states \cite{Diehl2008,Verstraete2009,Weimer2010,Diehl2010}.
 The main idea is to engineer the interaction with the environment such that the combination of coherent and dissipative dynamics drives the system in question to a stationary state identical to the quantum state of interest.
 The feasibility of such a reservoir engineering has already been demonstrated experimentally~\cite{Barreiro2011}.

-In our work, we employ a similar idea to achieve a dissipative bond between two interacting atoms (or molecules), i.e., a stationary state of the scattering dynamics that confines the atoms at a fixed distance.
-Our results thus allow to extend the notion of a bonding mechanism from purely conservative to dissipative forces.
-Owing to the unprecedented control available for ultracold atoms and molecules~\cite{BlochRMP08}, the characteristics of the resulting molecules such as bond lengths and spectroscopic properties are highly tunable.
+In our work, we employ a similar idea to show that a bond between two interacting atoms (or molecules) can be induced by dissipation, thereby extending the notion of a bonding mechanism from purely conservative to dissipative forces.
+The bond manifests itself as a stationary state of the scattering dynamics that confines the atoms at a fixed distance.
+Owing to the unprecedented control available for ultracold atoms and molecules~\cite{BlochRMP08}, the characteristics of the resulting molecules such as bond lengths and spectroscopic properties are highly tunable and can be observed in current experiments.